operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_init.md

   # Initialize a new project with your domain and name in copyright
   operator-sdk init --plugins go/v3 --domain example.org --owner "Your name"

-  # Initialize a new project defining an specific project version
+  # Initialize a new project defining a specific project version
   operator-sdk init --plugins go/v3 --project-version 3

 ```